Skip to main content

 Image of blue lights atop a boat for marine law enforcement

 If you see a flashing blue light or hear a siren, slow down to the slowest possible speed to maintain steering.
-When going by a stationary law enforcement boat displaying their blue lights, a 200' slow-no wake zone is in effect around their boat.
+When going by a stationary law enforcement boat displaying its blue lights, a 200' slow-no wake zone is in effect around their boat.

 Rope image